reflectoring/reflectoring.github.io/content/blog/2022/2022-09-25-node-urlShortener.md

 However, we have another option of connecting to a live MongoDB database, where we won't have to configure the database connection again during deployment.
 We can achieve this using MongoDB Altas Cluster.

 MongoDB Atlas cluster is a simple and quick solution to integrating MongoDB with our application.
-The MongoDB Atlas cluster is a fully-managed cloud database that handles all of the complexities of deploying, administering, and repairing our installations on the cloud service provider of our choosing (AWS , Azure, and GCP).
-The best approach to deploy, run, and scale MongoDB in the cloud is with MongoDB Atlas.
-We can build faster and spend less time managing our database by leveraging MongoDB's rich ecosystem of drivers, integrations, and tools.
+The MongoDB Atlas cluster is a fully-managed cloud database that handles all of the complexities of deploying, administering and repairing our installations on the cloud service provider of our choosing (AWS , Azure and GCP).
+The best approach to deploy, run and scale MongoDB in the cloud is with MongoDB Atlas.
+We can build faster and spend less time managing our database by leveraging MongoDB's rich ecosystem of drivers, integrations and tools.

 To get started with MongoDB Atlas in our project, we'll need to Create an Atlas Account and deploy a Free Tier Cluster.
 To create and deploy a MongoDB Altas cluster, follow these steps:
 - [Go here](https://account.mongodb.com/account/register)  to sign up for a new MongoDB Atlas account.